San Rafael Reserve of Manageable Resources

-San Rafael Reserve of Manageable Resources is one of the most important reserves of natural resources in Paraguay.
+The San Rafael Reserve of Manageable Resources is one of the most important reserves of natural resources in Paraguay.

 Location

 It is located to the north of Itapúa department and to the south of Caazapá, about 450 kilometers from Asunción.
 It crosses the districts: Tabaí, San Juan Nepomuceno and Yuty, in Caazapá, and San Rafael del Paraná, Tomás Romero Pereira, Edelira, Itapua Poty, Alto Verá and San Pedro del Paraná, in Itapúa department.

 In 1992 the place was designated a national park and in March 2002 it was elevated to the category of Reserve of Manageable Resources.
 It extends for 73,000 hectares and is part of the 15 ecological regions of the Bosque Atlántico del Alto Paraná (Atlantic Forest of Alto Paraná).

 In San Rafael is the largest fresh water reserve: The Guaraní Aquifer.

 Rivers and streams

 In the San Rafael Cordillera flow the rivers Tebicuary and Pirapó, which irrigate the agricultural areas.

 Many rivers and other water sources flow to the rivers: Paraguay and Paraná.
 The Tebicuary River is the most important tributary in the left margin of the Paraguay River, it flows from the Yvyturuzú Cordillera and crosses through Caaguazú and San Rafael; it extends for about 654 kilometers.
 A fire in this area in 2005-2006 affected 1,850 hectares.